igorskyflyer/npm-scrollend-polyfill/README.md

 ## 🕵🏼 Usage

-You can import the file via a CDN or by installing the package.
+You can import the file via the CDN or by installing the package.

 <br>